 About me

 My name is Joris van den Heuvel, I'm from the Netherlands.
 I was born in 1975.
 I'm 1.87m (6'2") tall, have dark blond hair and dark brown eyes.
-I live with my girlfriend Bianca in our own home in a small town in the South of the Netherlands.
-We have a dog, Bailey, and 3 cats: Gizmo, Fudge and Jezebel.
+I live with my wife Bianca in our own home in a small town in the South of the Netherlands.
+We have two dogs.

 I'm a creative person.
 I live to make things that weren't there before, in the broadest sense of the phrase.
 This website is my home craft department.
 Other departments are photography (Fuzzphoto) and music.
 I'm also developing my skills building websites, and am also starting to write Windows applications.